hifly81/jbpm-spring-boot/readme.md

   mvn clean install
 ```

-## Define the kie containers to deploy at startup
+## Define the kie server properties

 The list of kie containers (groupId, artifactId version) to deploy at startup must be defined inside the new-hire-service.xml file.<br>
 The kjars must exists inside your local .m2 maven repository.